-The Earth-Size Hole in American Education
+Americans Are Missing a Key Stratum of Modern Knowledge

-To understand the ways climate change is altering our planet, it helps to know the basics.
+To understand how climate change is altering our planet, it helps to know a little Earth science.

 There are three things that I remember from my high-school Earth-science class: the swirling pink cover of the study book designed to help us pass New York State’s year-end test, the football player who seemed more intent on torturing me than on learning, and a nagging sense that what I was taking wasn’t “really” science.

-Note: This article originally misstated Dane Schaffer's title.